USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 	:param str platform: the substring to search for in the platform name, e.g., ``cuda``.
 Case doesn't matter.

-.. py:function:: open restart file name

-	opens the named restart file.
-If this command is used, all others are optional.
-Opening the restart file automatically creates the grid and any waves, pulses, species, or particles that were present when the restart file was saved.
-Subsequent directives override or add to the data in the restart file.

-	:param str name: the name of the restart file to load

-.. py:function:: unit density = dens
+.. py:function:: unit density = CGS_density

-	Sets the unit density.
-Fixes the normalization if needed.
+	Sets the unit density and fixes the system of normalized units.

-	:param float dens: the density in particles per cubic centimeter
+	:param float CGS_density: the density in particles per cubic centimeter.
+Unit conversion macros must **not** be used.

 .. py:function:: steps = s